elixir-lsp/vscode-elixir-ls/README.md

 To launch the extension from VS Code, run the "Launch Extension local" launch configuration from [Run and Debug view](https://code.visualstudio.com/docs/editor/debugging#_run-view) or press F5.

-Alternatively, you can build and install the extension locally using `vsce` command and `code` CLI.
+Alternatively, you can build and install the extension locally using the `vsce` command and the `code` CLI.

 ```shell
 # Navigate to vscode-elixir-ls project root